Services

 This example assumes that the app opens port 8080.

-Now use kraft cloud deploy with the --service flag to attach the instance to the my-service service.
+Now use the CLI with the service flag to attach the instance to the my-service service.

 For example, from the Go web server guide: